kimono-koans/dano/README.md

 ## Why dano?
 Because FLAC is really clever

 To me, first class checksums are one thing that sets the FLAC music format apart.
-FLAC supports the writing and checking checksums of the streams held within its container.
-When I ask whether the FLAC audio stream is the same checksum as the stream I originally wrote it to disk, the `flac` command tells me whether the checksum matches:
+FLAC supports the writing and checking of the streams held within its container.
+When I ask whether the FLAC audio stream has the same checksum as the stream I originally wrote to disk, the `flac` command tells me whether the checksum matches:

 ```bash
 % flac -t 'Link Wray - Rumble!
 The Best of Link Wray - 01-01 - 02 - The Swag.flac'